michaelmcandrew/pop/README.md

 # Pop

-A library for populating a CiviCRM site with fake data
+A library for populating a CiviCRM site with fake data.

-# Usage
+## Usage

 Typical usage is via a command line tool like '[cv](https://github.com/civicrm/cv)'.